Have You Always Dreamed of Starting a Band?

 - Include extended-mix songs that you can keep playing if the dance floor is rocking!

-- Be flexible ... you may have to change around the list, depending on what the audience is asking for
+- Be flexible.
+You may have to change around the list, depending on what the audience is requesting.

 - Consider bringing your group to some (unpaid) open-mic music sessions (it's like having public rehearsals) to enhance the show's onstage flow and to introduce the band to potential employers